SergiCSim/PointCloudCompression/README.md

 # PointCloudCompression
-Codes of point cloud processing and compression
+Codes to read, process and compress point clouds